adityatripathi5/Snaatak/Sprint1/OT-MS-Understanding/Employee-API/Doc.md

 | ScyllaDB      | Access to a configured ScyllaDB instance with required keyspaces and tables.
 VM should have at least 20 GB RAM.       |
 | Redis (Optional) | Recommended for enabling caching, but not strictly required.                                                       |

-> All components must be network-accessible or exist within the same environment as the API.

 ## Capabilities

 | Capability                  | Explanation                                                                                               |